simonlevinsson-spinit/portal-starter/README.md

 # Shell features

 ## Users, Roles, Features and User Dimensions (WIP)
 - `Users` are defined outside the portal framework.
 Identity Provider is probably Azure B2C (?).
+Users are from within the portal referenced by id (I think azure calls it objid).
+Some basic information can probably be denormalized (copied over) from azure, like name and email.
 - `Roles` are defined in a user management module (which lives inside the portal)
 - `Features` are exposed by `modules` (even the user management module might expose features, but some must be "hardcoded" to ensure you cannot kick yourself out of the user management module)
   - ?
 Shouldn't it be called "permission" rather than "feature"?
 I'm not so sure.
 A feature describes a module capability.
 A permission is a relation between a user and a feature.
 Thats why I think `feature` is the better word here.